sboesebeck/morphium/Morphium Documentation.md

 ## InMemory Driver
 One main purpose of the `InMemoryDriver` is to be able to do testing without having a MongoDB installed.
-The InMemoryDriver adds the opportunity to let all MongoDB-code run in Memeory, with a couple of exceptions
+The InMemoryDriver adds the opportunity to let all MongoDB-code run in Memory, with a couple of exceptions
 - unfortunately, the InMemoryDriver cannot do aggregations.
 It will throw an Exception, when trying Aggregations with this driver
 - the inMemoryDriver is also not capable to return cluster information, run mongodb commands
 - it does not support spacial indexes or queries